pommicket/ted/README.md

 To reset your ted configuration to the default settings, delete your ted.cfg file (`~/.local/share/ted/ted.cfg` on Linux, `C:\Users\<your user name>\AppData\Local\ted\ted.cfg` on Windows) or move it somewhere else.

-### Tips

-- Even if you don't want to change anything with ted, it's a good idea to look at the config file to see all of the keyboard shortcuts!
-- You can use Ctrl+f for "find", but if you want to search for something across multiple files, you can do Ctrl+! (run shell command), then run `grep -n search_term *.py`, for example (on Windows, you will need to have cygwin or something in your PATH for this to work).
-The `-n` ensures that ted can jump to the results, just like jumping to build errors.

 ### IDE-like features